ishubhamsingh/android_manifest/README.md

 Credits
 ---------------
+AOSP-OMS for main base..

-Team Oct-OS for the base..
+Team Oct-OS for the vendor base..

 AOSIP